CTXz/X9C-Notes/README.md

   <img src="Sweep.gif">
 </p>

 The following repository contains a couple of my own notes regarding the X9C series digital potentiometer ICs by Renesas.
-This repository shall not act as a substitute to the datasheet, but rather provide some practical insight.

 <!-- omit in toc -->
 # Contents